 No. 22 Kansas State routs No. 9 Oklahoma State, 48-0

+''This is as good a win as I've ever been a part of,'' Kansas State coach Chris Klieman said. ''Offense fed off defense.
+Defense fed off the offense.
+We need to play complementary football and we were really good in all three phases.''

+Kansas State scored TDs on its first two possessions, had 495 yards of total offense and held Oklahoma State, which had been the nation's No. 3 scoring offense at 44.7 points per game, to just 217 yards - less than half its season average.

-Kade Warner caught five passes for 97 yards and two scores, and Malik Knowles had eight catches for 113 yards, while a late interception gave the Wildcats (6-2, 4-1 Big 12) their first shutout of the Cowboys since a 10-0 win on Nov.
+Kade Warner caught five passes for 97 yards and two scores, and Malik Knowles had eight catches for 113 yards.
+The late interception gave the Wildcats (6-2, 4-1) their first shutout of the Cowboys since a 10-0 win on Nov.
 21, 1992.

+''We're confident,'' Howard said. ''We feel good right now.
+And we just played a really good game against a really good team and beat them 48-0.
+And the nice thing is, we haven't played our best game, and that's still in front of us.''

 The Wildcats have had some strangely easy wins over Oklahoma State.
 The last time a Gundy team was held to 12 points or fewer was in a 31-12 loss in Manhattan in 2018, and the last time the Cowboys trailed any game by at least 38 points was during a 48-14 loss to the Wildcats in 2014.